4.93

 • Triglycerides: a measure of the actual fat in your blood.

-• CRP-hs: a marker for inflammation in the body.
+• High Sensitivity C-Reactive (CRP-hs): a marker for inflammation in the body.

 • High-sensitivity C-reactive protein (hsCRP): A biomarker used to measure inflammation levels in the body.
 It aids in assessing the risk of cardiovascular disease and provides valuable information for preventive strategies.